RajLabMSSM/QTL-mapping-pipeline/README.md

 ```

-#### On chunking

-The most computationally intensive steps are running QTLtools for the nominal and permutation pass.
-They can be be paralellised using chunking.
-Chunking is currently hardcoded in the Snakefile at 40 chunks per chromosome.
-This can be altered by changing the `chunk_number` variable inside the Snakefile.
-There are unfortunately bugs due to some chunks having no variants.
-Sanan has written a workaround but it doesn't always work.

 The resources each step is allocated is set in `cluster.yaml`.

+# To be documented:

+* Interaction QTLs

  # Features coming soon

- * interaction QTLs using tensorQTL
  * trans-QTLs using tensorQTL